Throat microphone: Scientific studies

 Starting in the 1970s, researchers explored the use of throat microphones in speech therapy.

 Current use

 Throat microphones have maintained their presence in the military, law enforcement, and emergency services.
 Newer single-transducer designs are available that make the throat microphone much more comfortable to wear than earlier units and also better balance transmission quality.
 Additionally, this next generation of throat microphones provides varying outputs and frequency responses to accommodate a wide variety of professional communication devices such as digital and analog portable radios and Terrestrial Trunked Radio (TETRA) and P25 systems.

 Several throat microphones including wireless throat mics now exist for mobile devices.
 Mobile device apps are starting to allow further customisation for end-user applications.
 Consumer uses such as for airsoft competitions and motorcycle riding are increasingly more popular.
-With COVID-19 and higher rate of face mask usage throat mics for general use is becoming more common to facilitate communications.
+During the COVID-19 pandemic, the higher rate of face mask usage led to throat mics becoming more common to facilitate communications.